mittwald/terraform-mittwald-opensearch/examples/dashboard/README.md

 ## Enabling the dashboard deployment

-Set the `openserach_dashboard_enabled` input variable to `true`, to enable the dashboard deployment:
+Set the `dashboard_enabled` input variable to `true`, to enable the dashboard deployment:

 ```hcl
 module "opensearch" {